DanielRiss/2AMV10_2025_examples/dashboards/dash_python/README.md

+Here’s your revised README with the notebook list and descriptions updated to reflect that there are now **three** notebooks:

+---

 # Dash Python – IMDb Dashboard (Template & Tutorial)

 This folder contains a **structured Dash application** inspired by the [IMDb Dashboard](https://github.com/Mahmoud2227/IMDB-Dashboard), reworked to serve as a **teaching template** for the 2AMV10 Visual Analytics course.